CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ## a-flip

 `a-flip` is a tool to make individual files temporarily available over the internet.
-It is intented for situations where you want to make a copy of a file visible on the internet for a short while e.g. for copying to another platform shared with a co-worker.
+It is intended for situations where you want to make a copy of a file visible on the internet for a short while e.g. for copying to another platform shared with a co-worker.

 a-flip copies a file to Allas into a bucket that can be publicly accessed.
-Thus, anyone with the address (URL) of the uploaded data object can read and download the data with a web browser or tools like *wget* and *curl*. a-flip works similiarly to a-publish with some differences:
+Thus, anyone with the address (URL) of the uploaded data object can read and download the data with a web browser or tools like *wget* and *curl*. a-flip works similarly to a-publish with some differences:
     1) Only the predfined bucket name (_username-projectNumber_-flip) can be used.
     2) Upon execution, it checks the content of the flip bucket and deletes objects that are older than two days.